moodlehu/moodle-mod_etherpadlite/README.md

 # About

-This is a module, which integrates etherpad-lite in Moodle 2.5 - 2.x
+This is a module, which integrates etherpad-lite in Moodle 3.5 or higher

 Features: